C2SM/c2sm.github.io/docs/models/icon/usage.md

 ## Run test case
 In the *run* folder, you find many prepared test cases, which you can convert into run scripts.
-To generate the runscript of one of the experiment files, e.g. *mch_ch_lowres*, you can use the `make_runscripts` function.
+To generate the runscript of one of the experiment files, e.g. *c2sm_clm_r13b03_seaice*, you can use the `make_runscripts` function.

 ```shell
 ./make_runscripts c2sm_clm_r13b03_seaice